This page is my collection of information related to test piloting. Please email if you have recommended additions.

 Here are my thoughts on what skills/knowledge a pilot should possess if they wish to SAFELY take on the task of making first flights/test flights in a new aircraft:

 - Proficiency: Have flown a sufficient number of hours in the past several months and the past 15 days to be comfortable and have very good performance flying in all phases of flight.

 - Have completed Upset Prevention and Recovery Training or refresher training within the last 18 months (in the last 12 months would be better).
 This training should include spins.

 - Have an excellent understanding of basic aerodynamics and how to apply that knowledge to test flight.

 - Be well versed and practiced in emergency maneuvering, e.g. do you know what to do if you have a flight control failure, engine failure, etc. during any phase of flight.

-- Know how to contingency plan for any forseeable failure that could happen.
+- Know how to contingency plan for any foreseeable failure that could happen.